Mom's Outta Sight

 Mom's Outta Sight is a 1998 American film, starring Hannes Jaenicke, Mary Elizabeth McGlynn and Harrison Myers.
 It was directed by Fred Olen Ray and written by Sean O'Bannon.

 Plot

-Prof. John Richards designs a contraption which can move objects instantly from one place to another.
+Professor John Richards designs a contraption which can move objects instantly from one place to another.
 As the new machine seems like a new success it attracts the attention of Richards' assistant Martin, who wants to steal the new invention and sell it himself.